Kanishk-03-Jain/Wordle_Solver/README.md

 - **Parallel Computing:** Heavily leverages the `rayon` crate to parallelize the matrix generation and entropy calculations across all available CPU cores.
 - **Frequency-Aware:** Evaluates word probabilities based on their real-world usage frequencies, improving practical guessing efficiency.
 - **Pre-computed Game Space:** Pre-computes the entire game matrix (every possible guess vs. every possible answer) for lightning-fast querying.

+## Quick Start (Pre-compiled Binaries)

+You do not need to install Rust to run this solver.
+You can download the standalone executable directly from the [Releases page](https://github.com/Kanishk-03-Jain/Wordle_Solver/releases).

 ## How It Works